hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 2. How to create a new block using the new transactions and communicate that to other nodes.

-3. What to do when other nodes sends  block to be added
+3. What to do when other nodes sends  block to be added.

 4. When and which blocks to add to the local structure and in what order.